SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/widgets-collection.md

 ![Data point table](/images/users-guide/cockpit/cockpit-datapointtable.png)

-At the top right of the data point graph, an **Auto scroll** toggle determines the display behavior:
+At the top right of the data point list, an **Auto scroll** toggle determines the display behavior:

 * Auto-scroll on - When a new measurement arrives, the widget automatically scrolls to the top so that you can see the latest value.
 * Auto-scroll off - When a new measurement arrives, the display does not change and the table still shows the same snippet of data.